 Oftentimes, slips happen because of a loss of traction between the shoe and the walking surface.
 Trips can occur when a foot strikes an object and causes the person to lose their balance.
 Falls happen as result of slip or trip.

 - Safety Training.
 Create a plan to ensure the job is done safely.
 This can include how the job will be done, what tasks will be completed and what safety equipment should be used.
 Awareness is always a huge factor in preventing slips, trips, and falls.
-Every employee needs to be trained on how to properly use and set job equipment and how to recognize safety hazards.
+Every employee needs to be trained on how to properly use and set job equipment.

 - Pay attention.
 Worker safety starts with being alert.
 They need to pay attention to their surroundings, report unsafe conditions and walk carefully through areas where slip, trip, and fall hazards are present.